Eyes of Amber and Other Stories

-Eyes of Amber and Other Stories is a novel by Joan D. Vinge published in 1979.
+Eyes of Amber and Other Stories is a collection of short stories by Joan D. Vinge, published in 1979.

-Plot summary

-Eyes of Amber and Other Stories is a novel collection of short stories.

 Reception

 Greg Costikyan reviewed Eyes of Amber and Other Stories in Ares Magazine #2 and commented that "Vinge's stories are melodious, haunting, and tinged with sadness.
 At their best, they unify all the elements that make up good science fiction: thoughtful premises, good plotting, spare but descriptive prose, solid characterization, and emotional content."